SEANIRLO/CMDI/README.md

 ## Overview
 * We cleaned the BBU image dataset provided by CMCC and innovatively designed an offline-augmentation pipeline.
 * We conducted model generation and assessment based on 5-fold cross validation.
 The performance of our model was satisfying.
-* We exported and deployed our BBU detection model to mobile devices withAndroid OS.
+* We exported and deployed our BBU detection model to mobile devices with Android OS.

 ## Model Generation and Assessment
 In consideration of data privacy of CMCC, we are sorry that complete codes are not available.
 However, we provide several jupyter notebooks that recorded our preprocessing operations.
 We recommend interested audiences to visit [English version](https://wandb.ai/seanirlo/YOLOv5/reports/CMDI-Report--VmlldzoyNzI2MzM2) or [Chinese version](https://wandb.ai/seanirlo/YOLOv5/reports/-BBU---VmlldzoyMDIyMDI1) for the full report of model generation and assessment.